vxj125/apple-mcp/README.md

 ## Installation

-You just need to have `npx` installed.
+You just need to have `bunx` installed.

 Now, edit your `claude_desktop_config.json` with this: